Image showing the OECDPillars.com logo

 On December 31, 2022, South Korea passed Law 19191 to amend the International Tax Adjustment Act to provide for the Pillar Two Global Minimum Tax from January 1, 2024.
 Unlike some jurisdictions (eg Switzerland and Liechtenstein), South Korea doesn’t just transpose the OECD Model Rules into domestic law.
 Instead it recreates the GloBE rules with a separate body of tax law.

-In many places this does not track the OECD Model Rules and instead focuses on achieving the same result as the relevant provisions in the Model Rules (and other OECD Guidance).
-As such sourcing the South Korean law to the relevant provision in the Model Rules can be complex.
+It should be noted that the South Korean legislative framework (ie the original Law, draft Amended Law and the draft Amended Enforcement Decree) does not track the OECD Model Rules and instead focuses on achieving the same result as the relevant provisions in the Model Rules (and other OECD Guidance).
+As such sourcing the South Korean legislation to the relevant provision in the Model Rules/Administrative Guidance can be complex.

 Sign into your account to access this analysis